 Strategic planning inputs may require one of many of the following business analysis models:

 SWOT analysis is the process and visual template for identifying and listing a company’s strengths, weaknesses, opportunities, and threats.
 These are cornerstone considerations for any leadership team and play a key role in the strategic planning process.

-PESTEL is an abbreviation for political, economic, social, technological, environmental and legal, and PESTEL analysis aims to identify the impact of these external factors on a business.
+PESTEL is an abbreviation for political, economic, social, technological, environmental, and legal, and PESTEL analysis aims to identify the impact of these external factors on a business.

 A cost-benefit analysis is a method of evaluating an investment in the business based on the benefits it would bring to the table.
-This is a good method for ensuring a healthy financial balance sheet where spending and budgeting is carefully analyzed to ensure only those investments that bring back reasonable ROI.
+This is a good method for ensuring a healthy financial balance sheet where spending and budgeting are carefully analyzed to ensure only those investments bring back reasonable ROI.

 Strategic Planning Process: 6 Key Steps

 An effective strategic planning process requires the following key steps:

 Strategic planning begins with first identifying your business objectives- what does it produce?
 What does it do better than the competition?
 What is the quality-profitability balance?
 These are examples of the questions that need to be asked to identify core business objectives.
 The strategic planning tools can be applied at any stage of the planning process to help answer these questions.